Senate Research Center S.B. 2225

 Illegal gun trafficking from Texas into Mexico is a serious problem.
 Access to weaponry can determine the level of violence and effectiveness of an organized criminal campaign.

 As transnational gang activity along the border has rapidly increased, Texas and the United States have put pressure on Mexico to deal with the problem.
 However, Mexican drug cartels have transformed into well-equipped, well-organized, and technologically advanced armies.
 In 2007, half of the 14,111 firearms recovered in Mexico were traced back to Texas, originating from Houston and Dallas.
 The stream of illegal weapons across the border from Texas has contributed to transnational gangs becoming the greatest threat to the homeland security of this state.
 Currently, there is no state statute prohibiting the large-scale smuggling of firearms out of Texas.

 This bill does not expressly grant any additional rulemaking authority to a state officer, institution, or agency.

 SECTION 1.
 Amends Chapter 46, Penal Code, by adding Section 46.14, as follows:

 Sec.
 46.14.
-FIREARM SMUGGLING. (a) Provides that a person commits an offense if the person knowingly engages in the business of transporting or transferring a firearm that the person knows was acquired in violation of the laws of any state or of the United States.
-Provides that for the purposes of this subsection, a person is considered to engage in the business of transporting or transferring a firearm if the person engages in that conduct on more than one occasion or for profit or any other form of remuneration.
+FIREARM SMUGGLING. (a) Provides that a person commits an offense if the person knowingly possesses or transports a firearm knowing that the firearm was acquired in violation of the laws of any state or of the United States; or transfers a firearm to another person knowing that the firearm was previously acquired in violation of the laws of any state or of the United States.

 (b) Provides that an offense under this section is a felony of the third degree, unless it is shown on the trial of the offense that the offense was committed with respect to three or more firearms in a single criminal episode, in which event the offense is a felony of the second degree.